Four Best Newcastle Beaches

 Bar Beach, Newcastle

-An absolute head turner, Bar Beach lies between Newcastle to the north and Dixon Beach to the south.
+An absolute head-turner, Bar Beach lies between Newcastle Beach to the north and Dixon Beach to the south.
 It’s home to the Cooks Hill Surf Lifesaving Club and some of Newcastle’s most expensive real estate.

-You can drive to Bar Beach in Newcastle (and amazingly, park for free) but an unforgettable way to arrive is on foot via the 450m cliff Anzac Memorial Walk descending at the opposite end to the beach below.
-Particularly beautiful at sunset, panoramic ocean vistas with the spectacular sweep of Bar Beach bookended by craggy cliffs await.
-Take a dip with Newcastle locals or make your way to the secluded Susan Gilmore Beach (allegedly a nudist beach) which lies below the cliff at the beach’s northern end.
+You can drive to Bar Beach in Newcastle (and, amazingly, park for free), but an unforgettable way to arrive is on foot via the 450m cliff Anzac Memorial Walk descending at the opposite end to the beach below.
+Particularly beautiful at sunset, panoramic ocean vistas with the spectacular sweep of Bar Beach, bookended by craggy cliffs, await.
+Take a dip with Newcastle locals or make your way to the secluded Susan Gilmore Beach (allegedly a nudist beach), which lies below the cliff at Bar Beach’s northern end.

-On a balmy summer’s night join the locals for a picnic on the grassy hill overlooking Bar Beach.
+On a balmy summer’s night, join the locals for a picnic on the grassy hill overlooking Bar Beach for the ultimate Newcastle beach experience.
 Seriously, it doesn’t get any better.

 Nobby’s Beach, Newcastle